nikolaevra/personal-notes/README.md

     - Syntax: How we say something -> There is only one way to write add command
     - Semantics: What it means -> You take one register value and add it to another register and save result somewhere

+## Lecture 6 ##

+Continuing on Assembler.
+We are talking about what we do after the scanner returns us tokens.

+- Analysis (First pass):
+    - Output:
+        - An intermediate representation
+        - A symbol table
+            - A dictionary of the address and the name of each label definition
+            - If you are using Racket, you can use a hash map for this part `(make-hash (...))`
+            - Hash maps can also be used in C++
+- Code generation / Synthesis (Second Pass):
+    - Matching each instruction in intermediate representation with the symbol table
+    - Output:
+        - Convert intermediate representation into machine code

+What we will have to do in the compiler?
+- Encoding a `.word` <label> instruction
+- Encoding a beq instruction
+- etc..
+- Error Checking (Pass 1)
+    - Syntax errors
+    - Duplicate errors
+    - Should never crash!
+    - Should handle every possible exception!

+> Also check the website for a bunch of examples how to do a lot of operations